 - Dr. McNinja has to use this to explain to Death why he'll live after being shot multiple times (it's Blatant Lies though as he is clearly dead from blood loss after that and only says arteries shmarteries).
 Subverted when Death doesn't care about his diagnosis, and Dr. McNinja has to beat the snot out of him to go free.
 Also, he's a real doctor.

 - In a later adventure, one page ends with him about to fight a large intelligent ape.
 The next page shows him being swung back and forth, his head hitting the ground each panel, for a couple of panels.
-Then the Dr, in a moment of lucidity, diagnosis that this has been happening for quite some time.
+Then the Doctor, in a moment of lucidity, diagnoses that this has been happening for quite some time.